Wadia 27ix GNSC DAC and Mark Levinson no.360S DAC

 The Wadia 27 used to be the best Wadia DAC available, being the replacement of the original Wadia 9, which was the successor to the famous 2000

 Then Wadia introduced the incredible new series 9.
 But many people still swear by the old 9.
-And in the meantime GNSC have developed upgrades for the 27ix.
+And in the meantime, GNSC has developed upgrades for the 27ix.
 Does the 27ix GNSC beat the Mark Levinson no.360s?
 And how does it fare against the built-in dac of the Wadia 861 CD player?

 Wadia 861 versus 861 GNSC